everaccounting/wp-ever-accounting/readme.txt

 **Easy to use, powerful and amazing!**
 "I always rely on reviews, but I rarely submit any (guilty as charged).
 I hesitated before installing WP Ever Accounting, as it only had 4 reviews.
 But the description was enticing, so I decided to give it a try.
 And, aw, what a wonderful surprise!

 Easy to use, flexible, and powerful.
-With all its built-in import/export capabilities, I was able to import categories, customers, vendors, accounts fast.
-I was converted in an afternoon, and had my small business accounting up and running.
+With all its built-in import/export capabilities, I was able to import categories, customers, vendors, and accounts fast.
+I was converted in an afternoon and had my small business accounting up and running.
 Wow.

 And, then to see the overview charts on the dashboard.
 What a reward.